Inver GmbH relies on Linde MH’s explosion‑protection expertise

 It’s all about that certain EXtra

-Here, the chemistry is right in more than one sense: Inver GmbH, part of Sherwin‑Williams, the world’s largest coatings manufacturer, relies fully on Linde Material Handling’s explosion‑protection expertise at its Dresden site.
-Factory‑certified ATEX vehicles are part of the equation, as is the close support provided by specially trained explosion‑protection service professionals.
+Here, the chemistry is right in more than one sense: Inver GmbH, part of Sherwin‑Williams (the world’s largest coatings manufacturer), relies fully on Linde Material Handling’s explosion‑protection expertise at its Dresden site.
+This expertise includes both factory‑certified ATEX trucks and the close support provided by specially trained explosion‑protection service professionals.

 No room for risk

-A glance down the storage aisles makes it clear that the goods stored here must be handled with great care.
-Almost every container displays hazardous‑materials signage.
-“Our warehouse falls under ATEX Zone 2, where flammable gases, vapours and mists may occur.
-Next door in production, our staff work mainly in ATEX Zone 1, where the hazard potential is even higher,” says Bonitz.
-There, raw materials – from resins and pigments to granules – are mixed in large vessels.
-The facility is designed for a production capacity of up to 200 tonnes per day; the finished products are used worldwide, for example as dip coatings for energy systems, as wheelset coatings for trains or in the construction machinery sector.
-“We are involved in virtually every aspect of the business,” the Plant Manager remarks with a smile.
+A glance down the racking aisles makes it clear that the goods stored here must be handled with great care.
+Almost every container carries a hazardous substance symbol.
+“Our warehouse falls under ATEX Zone 2, where flammable gases, vapors, and mists may occur.
+Next door in production, our staff work mainly in ATEX Zone 1, where the hazard potential is even higher,” explains Bonitz.
+There, raw materials—from resins and pigments to granules—are mixed by machinery in large vessels.
+The facility is designed for a production capacity of up to 200 tons per day.
+The finished products are used worldwide, for example, as dipping varnishes for energy systems, as wheelset coatings for trains, or in the construction machinery sector.
+“We ‘mix’ in a variety of circles,” the Plant Manager remarks with a smile.

 Mission: moving away from a mixed fleet

-To handle internal material transport, the company relies on several types of explosion‑protected industrial trucks: counterbalance trucks for loading and unloading lorries, reach trucks for wide‑aisle racking, and a pallet stacker for supplying the mixing vessels.
+To handle internal material transport, the company relies on several types of explosion‑protected industrial trucks: counterbalanced forklift trucks for loading and unloading motor trucks, reach trucks for wide‑aisle racking, and a pallet stacker for supplying the mixing vessels.
 “In the past, we had a mixed fleet from various manufacturers,” says Bonitz.
-But after joining Sherwin‑Williams and facing stricter safety standards, it became clear: retrofitters were no longer an option.
+But after joining Sherwin‑Williams and facing stricter safety standards, it became clear that retrofitters were no longer an option.
 “Many suppliers integrate explosion‑protection measures afterwards.
-This leaves customers dealing with two partners – the OEM and the retrofitter – which makes service significantly more complicated.
+This leaves customers dealing with two partners, the OEM and the retrofitter, making service significantly more complicated.
 That was too cumbersome, so we looked for suppliers who take a different approach.”

 Explosion protection without compromise

-Since 2025, the coatings manufacturer has relied entirely on Linde MH’s explosion‑protection expertise.
-The fleet includes five Linde E25 EX electric counterbalance trucks with a capacity of 2.5 tonnes, two Linde R14 EX reach trucks, and one Linde L14 EX pallet stacker.
-All vehicles are fitted with extensive protective measures tailored to their respective ATEX zones – following the principle: no spark must ever come from the vehicle.
-For example, the counterbalance trucks have stainless‑steel‑coated forks, and the tyres, floor mats, armrests and seat cushions are all made from conductive materials.
-All electronic controls, sensors and relays for Zone 1/21 are housed in flameproof enclosures.
+Since 2025, the coatings manufacturer has relied entirely on Linde MH’s explosion‑protection expertise .
+The fleet includes five Linde E25 EX electric counterbalanced forklift trucks with a capacity of 2.5 tons, two Linde R14 EX reach trucks, and one Linde L14 EX pallet stacker.
+All the trucks are fitted with extensive protective measures tailored to their respective ATEX zones following the principle that no spark must ever come from the industrial truck!
+For example, the counterbalanced forklift trucks have stainless‑steel‑coated fork arms, and the tires, floor mats, armrests, and seat cushions are all made from conductive materials.
+All electronic controls, sensors, and relays for Zone 1/21 are housed in pressure-resistant housings.

-A temperature‑monitoring system ensures that the maximum permissible temperature in the vehicle, which is determined by the hazardous materials being transported, is not exceeded.
-“Even the safety systems we requested – the camera and lighting solutions such as Linde BlueSpot and Red Warning Lines – were supplied in EX‑protected versions,” Bonitz says.
+A temperature‑monitoring system ensures that the maximum permissible temperature in the truck, which is determined by the hazardous materials being transported, is not exceeded.
+“Even the safety systems we requested, such as the camera and lighting solutions, Linde BlueSpot, and Red Warning Lines, were supplied in explosion‑proof versions,” says Bonitz with satisfaction.

 EXcellence in service

-Inver GmbH is equally satisfied with the service.
+Inver GmbH is equally satisfied with the service provided by Linde MH.
 “We are supported by the local Linde MH network partner in Dresden.
 They are on site in no time when needed and deeply familiar with explosion protection,” says Bonitz.
-Technicians trained to international explosion‑protection standards can perform not only standard maintenance but also the mandatory periodic ATEX inspections directly on site.
-“That saves us enormous time and organisational effort because we don’t need to send the trucks anywhere,” Bonitz explains.
+This enables the Linde MH network partner technicians, who are trained to international explosion‑protection standards, to perform not only standard maintenance, but also the mandatory periodic ATEX inspections directly on site.
+“That saves us an enormous amount of time and organization because we don’t need to send the trucks anywhere,” Bonitz enthuses.
 Has the original wish list now been fully met?
 “Almost,” he says with a grin.
-“After our positive experience with Linde MH, we would actually like to have a few more vehicles.”
+“After our positive experience with Linde MH, we would actually like to have a few more trucks.”

 Inver GmbH

 Inver GmbH, based in Dresden, is part of Sherwin‑Williams, the world’s largest manufacturer of coating solutions.
-Around 60 employees produce paints, varnishes and coating materials for a wide range of industrial applications, as well as intermediates for other Sherwin‑Williams sites.
-For internal logistics, the company uses exclusively vehicles, service and consulting provided by Linde MH.
-The site operates five Linde E25 counterbalance trucks, two Linde R14 reach trucks and one Linde L14 pallet stacker – all in explosion‑protected configuration.
+Around 60 employees produce paints, varnishes, and coating materials for a wide range of industrial applications, as well as intermediate products for other Sherwin‑Williams sites.
+The company exclusively uses trucks, service, and consulting provided by Linde MH for its internal logistics.
+The site operates five Linde E25 counterbalanced forklift trucks, two Linde R14 reach trucks, and one Linde L14 pallet stacker—all in explosion‑protected designs.